 On December 18, 2020, plaintiff Daurie Mancini filed an amended complaint under the caption Daurie Mancini v.
 Aclaris Therapeutics, Inc. et al in the Superior Court of New Jersey Ocean County against the Company and certain third parties alleging injuries as a result of the plaintiff's alleged treatment with ESKATA in 2019.
-The amended complaint seeks unspecified compensatory and punitive damages.
-On January 19, 2021, the Company's deadline to answer, move against or otherwise respond to the amended complaint was extended until March 15, 2021.
+The amended complaint sought unspecified compensatory and punitive damages.
+The Company filed a motion to dismiss the amended complaint on March 15, 2021.
+The Company's motion to dismiss was granted on July 9, 2021.
+The Court dismissed the majority of claims against the Company with prejudice.
+All remaining claims against the Company were dismissed without prejudice.